 What is a business intelligence analyst?

-Business intelligence analyst is a specialist who works with data analytics applications to:
+A business intelligence analyst is a specialist who works with data analytics applications to:

 - interpret the incoming data gathered by machine learning algorithms;